menu

 Demographics

-The percentage of adults in Bainbridge with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.55% of adults in Bainbridge have a bachelor's degree or advanced degree.
+The citizens of Bainbridge are slightly less educated than the national average of 21.84% for the average city or town: 13.55% of adults in Bainbridge have a bachelor's degree or advanced degree

 The per capita income in Bainbridge in 2022 was $25,137, which is low income relative to Ohio, and lower middle income relative to the rest of the US.
 This equates to an annual income of $100,548 for a family of four.
 However, Bainbridge contains both very wealthy and poor people as well.